Height/Weight: 6’8, 230 lbs

 Defensively, Rui is a bit of a mess at times.
 As you watch him play, you can kind of tell that he’s still learning the game…which he is!
 Defensively, we too often see a lack of aggression.
 He’ll throw his body in front of the opposition at times and slide his feet, but a lot of times when the ball goes up, Rui is just watching.
 We’re not sure if that is him not having a good feel for the game yet or if that’s him just still learning.
 Either way, his defensive instincts and aggressiveness is what keeps us from calling him a complete player right now.

-Rui Hachimura is turning into an NBA player in front of our eyes.
-The progression he’s made over the course of this past summer, as mentioned, still boggles our mind.
-He’s a real pro prospect right now and will continue to get better as the season unfolds.
-Right now, he’s a clear top 10 pick for us and watch out as he can very easily move into our top 5 later on in the year.
+Rui Hachimura has turned into an NBA player in front of our eyes.
+The progression he’s made over the course of this past year, as mentioned, still boggles our mind.
+With that being said, that lack of a feel for the game has started to worry us.
+He’s a real pro prospect now, but just how high he goes is undetermined.
+Right now, he’s a clear first round pick for us, but could go anywhere from 10-25.